 Our hike this week is the popular and gorgeous Juan de Fuca Trail on Canada’s Vancouver Island.

-This multi-day hike takes us along the beaches and lush rainforest of the southwest coast of Vancouver Island.
-It’s the little sister to the highly popular West Coast Trail (covered in this article).
+This multi-day hike takes us along the beaches and lush rainforests of the southwest coast of Vancouver Island.
+If you're an avid backpacker, you may have noticed there are quite a few major trails here.
+Its coastlines and forests are absolutely breathtaking.
+The Juan de Fuca Trail is the little sister to the highly popular West Coast Trail.

-• The trail is popular, make sure to start your day early so that you could get to the campgrounds first.
+- This trail is popular.
+Make sure to start your day early so that you get a spot at the campgrounds.

 Take note of these factors before starting your adventure: